On average your neighbors pay $88 a month.See Your Rates

 Last year, 2,042 Boston residents used QuoteWizard to compare auto insurance quotes in Boston, MA from multiple companies to find the cheapest rates.

-This is our list of the most common car insurance companies reported by QuoteWizard users living in Boston, MA last year.
+This is our list of the most common car insurance companies reported by QuoteWizard users living in Boston, Massachusetts last year.

 Other popular Boston, Massachusetts car insurance companies: Nationwide, Travelers, USAA, Amica, Safeco, 21st Century, American Family, and Hartford.

-This is our list of the most common vehicles owned by Boston drivers requesting quotes through QuoteWizard in the past year.
+This is our list of the most common vehicles owned by Boston, MA drivers requesting quotes through QuoteWizard in the past year.

 Boston, Massachusetts has a minimum coverage requirement known as the 20/40/5 rule.
 This means each policy must include at least the following three components: